Cotton prices to trade sideways to higher: Angel Commodities

-According to Angel Commodities, We expect cotton futures to trade sideways to higher as arrivals in the physical market did not reached its peak as the demand for new season crop increasing.
-The prices may also get supported by the news of purchase by the CCI.
+According to Angel Commodities, expect cotton futures to trade sideways to higher as arrivals in the physical market did not reached its peak as the demand for new season crop increasing.

 Like this story, share it with millions of investors on M3